-Prerequisites: PHYS 1327 & MATH 1401 or concurrent enrollment.
+Prerequisites: PHYS 1327 and MATH 1401 or concurrent enrollment.
+Recommended Skills, Abilities, or Coursework: Successful completion of MATH 1401.

 This is the second semester of a two-semester sequence of introductory physics for students with any major.
 This course uses a calculus-based mathematical representation.
 This course also meets requirements for students majoring in engineering, mathematics, and computer science.
 Topics include electricity, magnetism, DC and AC electrical circuits, electromagnetism, and geometrical and physical optics.
 (CR-spr & sum)